springinpractice/sip-blog/source/book/index.markdown

         </activeProfile>
     </settings>

-**Step 2.
-Chapter configuration setup (per chapter)**

-Each chapter in the book is an incremental series of recipes, so you will need a chapter-specific folder for each one: `sip01, sip02, sip03, ..., sip14`.
+**Step 2: Chapter configuration setup (per chapter).** Each chapter in the book is an incremental series of recipes, so you will need a chapter-specific folder for each one: `sip01, sip02, sip03, ..., sip14`.
 Those are the names you need to use; if you use `sip3` instead of `sip03`, it won't work.
 You can create all of them at the beginning if you like, or you can create them as you need them.
 Either way, create them inside the general configuration directory from step 1 above:

     /Users/williewheeler/projects/sip/conf/sip01
     /Users/williewheeler/projects/sip/conf/sip02